-Last week, we started discussing how an unforeseen event: divorce, loss of a job, debilitating injury, serious illness, etc. can wreak financial havoc on even the most financially prudent individuals, rapidly draining their bank accounts and pushing them toward the brink of insolvency.
+Last week, we started discussing how an unforeseen event: divorce, loss of a job, debilitating injury, serious illness, etc. can wreak financial havoc on even the most financially prudent individuals.Some circumstances can rapidly drain bank accounts and push anyone towards the brink of insolvency.

-We also explained how those who find themselves in this situation should take comfort in the fact that they do have options, including Chapter 13 bankruptcy, which enables those with regular incomes to pay off all or a portion of their debts via regular installment payments over three to five years.
-In today’s post, we’ll continue this discussion, examining who qualifies for Chapter 13 and some of its advantages.
+We also explained how those who find themselves in this situation should take comfort in knowing that they do have options, including Chapter 13 bankruptcy.
+This type of Bankruptcy enables those individuals with regular incomes to pay off all or part of their debts in a monthly payment installment over a period of three (3) to five (5) years.
+In today’s post, we’ll continue this discussion and examine who qualifies for Chapter 13 together with reasons for some of its advantages.

-The bankruptcy rules are relatively straightforward when it comes to whether a person is eligible for Chapter 13: they may file if their unsecured debts are less than $383,175 and their secured debts are less than $1,149,525.
+The bankruptcy rules are relatively straightforward when it comes to whether a person is eligible for Chapter 13 Bankruptcy.
+Generally, a debtor may file for chapter 13 bankruptcy if their unsecured debts are less than $383,175 and their secured debts are less than $1,149,525.

-For those unfamiliar with these terms, a secured debt is essentially one in which borrowed money is secured by some sort of collateral (i.e., a mortgage or car loan), while an unsecured debt is not secured by no collateral (i.e., medical bills or credit cards).
+For those unfamiliar with these terms, a secured debt is essentially one in which borrowed money is secured by some sort of collateral (i.e., a mortgage or car loan), while an unsecured debt is not secured by any collateral at all (i.e., medical bills or credit cards).

 As for these monetary thresholds, they are adjusted by the federal government every so often to reflect any fluctuations in the consumer price index.